 Quite quickly the next course is delivered which consisted of honey-coriander chicken wings, pork dumplings, noodles and a vegetable stir fry.
 A pot of sweet and sour sauce and satay sauce is also placed on the table.

-As the meal is all you care to enjoy, the dishes are replenished as often as you like, although I think they have their portion sizes worked out quite well as we didn’t want too much replaced.
+Ohana restaurant is all you care to enjoy and the dishes are replenished as often as you like.
+I think they have their portion sizes worked out quite well as we didn’t want too much replaced.
 The meat continues to arrive until you say no thank you.
 We couldn’t fault the service on the food side of the restaurant, we just happened to catch a glitch I think during the drinks service.

 We were really too stuffed for dessert however we all gave it a go.
 A bread pudding topped with ice cream and toffee sauce, not a dessert for me but the ice cream was delicious.
 You can also request just a bowl of ice cream which Hubby welcomed and did his best to polish off.

-We didn’t feel rushed at all during dinner, but I think we were full within the hour.
+We didn’t feel rushed at all during our dinner at Ohana, but I think we were full within the hour.
 The bill was around $180 for three adults, but as we were on the dining plan we just had to cover the gratuities.

 Can You Watch The Fireworks From Ohana Restaurant?